 There are no intersegment transactions.
-In case of intersegment sales and transfers, the Company generally accounts for them as if the sales or transfers were made to third parties at current market prices.
-Intersegment sales and transfers, if any, are eliminated in the preparation of the financial statements.
+In case of inter-segment sales and transfers, the Group generally accounts for them as if the sales or transfers were made to third parties at current market prices.
+Intersegment sales and transfers, if any, are eliminated in the preparation of the interim consolidated financial statements.